 Understanding digital services taxes

 Several countries tax digital platforms like GetYourGuide on their revenue.
-Starting March 2026, your invoices will show how these taxes affect your commission.
+Starting March 2026, your invoices will include new line items related to these taxes.

 What is a digital services tax?